-Ninjutsu [忍術] is a Japanese art practiced by Ninjas, very popularly known in anime such as Naruto.
+Ninjutsu [忍術] is a Japanese art practiced by Ninjas, popularly known in animes like Naruto.
 Did you know that this art really existed?
 Are there still practitioners of the Ninja art?

-In this article, we will see absolutely everything about Ninjutsu, its origin, curiosities, weapons used, not to mention the differences between real-life Ninjutsu and anime.
-To make navigation easier, we will leave a summary below:
+In this article, we will see absolutely everything about Ninjutsu, its origin, curiosities, weapons used, not to mention the differences between real Ninjutsu and the animes.
+To facilitate your navigation, we will leave a summary below:

 What is Ninjutsu?

-Ninjutsu can also be called ninpo [忍法] which literally means ninja arts.
+The ninjutsu can also be called ninpo [忍法] which literally means ninja arts.
 Where the ideogram [法] means method, law, rule, principle, model, and system.
-The ninjas have a code of conduct called Ninpoh Ikkan.
+Ninjas have a code of conduct called Ninpoh Ikkan.

-Ninjutsu is a martial art with the objective of putting the body, mind and spirit together, in order to develop the human being and leave him in harmony with nature, defeating his defects and improving his abilities.
+Ninjutsu is a martial art aimed at bringing the body, mind, and spirit together, thus developing the human being and putting them in harmony with nature, overcoming their flaws and improving their abilities.

-The ninjas developed a fighting technique or a martial science full of strategies capable of facing all types of melee combat or with weapons, whether on the ground, at a distance, using firearms or causing twists in the opponent.
+Ninjas developed a fighting technique or a martial science full of strategies capable of facing all kinds of hand-to-hand combat or with weapons, whether on the ground, at a distance, using firearms, or causing twists on the opponent.

-The Ninja also needs to learn the art of disguise, manipulation of the human body, knowing the vital points and strategies for self-defense, self-sufficiency in fighting and psychological manipulation of the enemy.
+The Ninja also needs to learn the art of disguise, manipulation of the human body, know the vital points and strategies for self-defense, self-sufficiency in fighting, and psychological manipulation of the enemy.

-Many ninjas need spiritual refinement, use of breathing techniques, meditation and control of vital and mental energy.
+Many ninjas need spiritual refinement, using breathing techniques, meditation, and control of vital and mental energy.
 They also need to overcome their emotional and mental vulnerabilities.

-Many Ninjas practice scuba diving, mountaineering, survival, target shooting and others.
-This martial art is so famous in the world that even the FBI, SWAT and many other soldiers know how to use ninjutsu.
+Many Ninjas practice diving, mountaineering, survival, target shooting, and others.
+This martial art is so famous in the world that even the FBI, S.W.A.T, and many other soldiers know how to use ninjutsu.

-The practitioner of ninjutsu needs to correctly copy all the techniques of their master, only then beginning to develop new techniques, achieving maximum perfection and performing all techniques automatically without thinking.
+The practitioner of ninjutsu needs to correctly copy all the techniques of their master, only then starting new techniques achieving maximum perfection and performing all techniques automatically without thinking.
 These stages are divided into 3 and called su, ha, and ri.

-Ninjas have rules that they never look down on an opponent, never underestimate their abilities and don't be afraid to confront them because of their reputation.
-He must also never hesitate when taking action.
+Ninjas have rules that consist of never looking down on an opponent, nor underestimating their abilities and not being afraid to confront them due to their reputation.
+They should also never hesitate to take action.

-A ninja should never question his lack of preparation, let alone be afraid.
-He must never fear the enemy nor act with a lack of confidence.
-You should never be afraid of the enemy's physical appearance or strength.
+A ninja should never question their lack of preparation, much less be afraid.
+They should never fear the enemy nor act with a lack of confidence.
+They should never be afraid of the physical appearance or strength of the enemy.

 Ninjas follow 7 virtues which are:

-- GI - Fair decision, attitude and truth;
+- GI – Just decision, attitude, and truth;

 - JIN – Love for the universe and benevolence for humanity;